aditipatra/IBM-Employee-Attrition-Analysis-and-Prediction/README.md

 ### Inspiration

-Predict the Attrition of an employee based on the various factor given About Dataset
+Predict the Attrition of an employee based on the various features given about dataset:

 ### Education